 Above is an innovative product comparison, instead of the done-to-death table format.
 This comparison is made on a powerpoint template and looks much more appealing than a conventional table.
 Assigning scores here, as in feature lists, also makes it more credible for the audience.
 Creativity in format gets good marks too.

-Again, don’t be too obvious in your recommendations and don’t let it look biased.
+Again, don’t make the common affiliate marketing content mistake of being too obvious in your recommendations and don’t let it look biased.
 Rather focus on giving the buyer all the information that he or she needs before making a purchase and gently put forward your recommendation, as a reference and not a marketing message.

 3. How to articles

 People search for “How-to” content very often.
 Affiliate marketing does not necessarily have to be about reviewing a product and recommending it to buyers.
 You can also help people understand how to use a product or make the most out of it and generate their interest in it.
-You can start a niche blog and publish such articles.
-They also are more likely to come up more often in search results.
+You can choose a niche for your affiliate marketing blog and publish such articles within this niche.
+They are more likely to come up more often in search results as well.

 Now a how-to article may be written for a specific product, instructing prospective buyers how to use it.
 Or it could be a general how-to article for an activity for which you could recommend products.
 For instance, if you are promoting art supplies, you could write an article on how to use a particular paint brush to obtain different patterns.
 Or you could choose to teach how to paint a complete picture and in the end name the products that can be used to create it, linking out to the product pages with your affiliate marker.